redis/redis/src/modules/TYPES.md

 ecosystem, so be creative, use both lower-case and upper case if it makes sense, and try to use the convention of mixing the type name with the name of the author of the module, to create a 9 character unique name.

+**NOTE:** It is very important that the name is exactly 9 chars or the registration of the type will fail.
+Read more to understand why.

 For example if I'm building a *b-tree* data structure and my name is *antirez* I'll call my type **btree1-az**.
 The name, converted to a 64 bit integer,